MILESTONES: Brevard’s Carroll Distributing Marks 60 Years, Stresses Corporate Social Responsibility

 The Carroll Distributing Company remains a family-run enterprise dedicated to community

 60TH ANNIVERSARY: Carroll Distributing upholds a company-wide mission of Corporate Social Responsibility, dedicated to benefitting a distributor’s community.
-Its employees are on-the-ground with the needs of the area, always giving to small-town bars who may be running a benefit for employees or community members, as well as regional and national charities.
+Its employees are on the ground, meeting the needs of the area, and always giving to small-town bars that may be hosting a benefit for employees or community members, as well as regional and national charities.

 150 employees that make up the Carroll team are intent on keeping customers happy and their community thriving

-Thanks to Carroll, four million cases of beer make their way around to pubs, restaurants, hotels, grocery stores in Brevard, and to Indian River County, too.
+Thanks to Carroll, four million cases of beer make their way around to pubs, restaurants, hotels, and grocery stores in Brevard and to Indian River County, too.

 “We sell to just about everyone who has a beer license,” said Ron Chabot, on-premise sales manager at Carroll.